nuvolo/sn-socket/README.md

 This library wraps the `Amb` mechanism used by ServiceNow.
 As such, it is both reliable and production-ready.
 That said, it relies on ServiceNow apis that are not documented and subjected to change.
 Please be advised that you are on your own, there is no one else, YMMV, etc. etc. etc.

 Further, since this is ServiceNow-owned functionality, you need to keep an eye on performance degredation.
-Consult `stats.do` as well as the [servlet performance](https://docs.servicenow.com/bundle/paris-platform-administration/page/administer/platform-performance/concept/c_ServiceNowServlet.html) for your specific implementation.
+Consult `stats.do` as well as the [servlet performance tips](https://docs.servicenow.com/bundle/paris-platform-administration/page/administer/platform-performance/concept/c_ServiceNowServlet.html) for your specific implementation.

 And just because you can use it doesn't mean you should.